MTHS-TSA/TSA-Reference/guides/coding-ms-study-guide.md

 ## Programming languages

-- What is a programming language
+- What is a programming language?
-- Identify the following languages and list common uses
+- Identify the following languages and list common uses:
   - Java
   - C
   - C#